 You’ll get even more bang-for-buck if you travel with a companion frequently, and take advantage of on-arrival access when it’s reinstated.

 Our existing Virgin Australia lounge guide continues below.

-Following a review in late 2020, Australia’s second-largest carrier now has seven domestic lounges within its network, compared to 11 lounges it had prior to the review.
-The four lounges shuttered were Mackay, Alice Springs, Darwin and Perth (T2).
+Following a review in late 2020, Virgin Australia now has seven domestic lounges within its network, compared to 11 lounges it had prior to the review.
+The four lounges shuttered are Mackay, Alice Springs, Darwin and Perth (T2).

 In this guide, we run through the lounges in each city, what to expect when you use a lounge, a quick look at Virgin Australia paid lounge program and the (few) credit cards that offer Virgin Australia lounge access as a perk.

 What can I expect in a Virgin Australia domestic lounge?